How to reupholster an armchair with Micaela Sharp Design

 What is the process behind reupholstering an armchair?

 Once the hair or foam is on we usually start by adding fabric to the back.
 Make sure your pattern is central and the pile of the fabric is running the correct way.
-Then move onto the arms, followed by the seat and finally the outside back.
-The key with upholstery is always pulling the fabric as tight as possible so when you think it’s tight, pull a little more and then staple.
+Then move onto the arms, followed by the seat and finally the outside back before we recover the chair.
+The key when you upholster a chair is always pulling the fabric as tight as possible so when you think it’s tight, pull a little more and then staple to recover your chair effectively.

 What are the essential tools and materials needed to reupholster an armchair?

-You’ll need some basic tool such as a tack remover, mallet, scissors, pliers, a web stretcher and a very good staple gun.
-If sewing is required you’ll need a machine.
+You’ll need some basic tools when you reupholster a chair.
+Tools such as a tack remover, mallet, scissors, pliers, a web stretcher and a very good staple gun.
+If sewing is required you’ll need a machine too.

 In terms of raw materials, as a beginner, it’s best to go for modern techniques using foam.
 Webbing, hessian, foam and polyester will be all you need for basic shapes when reupholstering an armchair.

-Are there any specific techniques you would need to learn to take on a project like armchair reupholstery?
+Are there any specific techniques you would need to learn to take on a project like reupholstering an armchair?

 Determination!
 Upholstery is usually a bit tougher than people expect.
 Take it slowly and start with simple shapes.
 There are loads of great video tutorials online so for each stage so I’d recommend finding these before you start.
 Techniques for webbing a chair, making cuts in the fabric around the frame and where to pull when stapling your cover on can all be watched online.